fbandeirac/stoneworks/blog/2020-11-16-frontend-backend-full-stack-developers-and-their-conflicts.en.md

 A developer full-stack is a generalist, is the person that will help wherever and whenever needed, tackling due tasks, improving delivery schedule, attending meetings with the client and transmitting the outcome to the teams, helping with the integration os the frontend and backend teams, translating each team's slangs and concerns, finally, removing any rough edges between teams and products.
 The main downside of a full-stack is that with its flexibility, there's the loss of specific knowledge.
 A full-stack developer will take much longer to reach a certain knowledge level on React, for example, than a front-end dev, also, will probably take some time longer to complete harder tasks.
 Also, the full-stack is not perfectly balanced, they will always have some more experience and affinity with the frontend or backend, a language or another, it's cyclic and varies according to the kind of project they worked on recently, and for how long.
 Another downside is that most companies have that wrong idea of a full-stack, so when you get a full-stack job, they will mistake you for an entire IT department.
 Be careful with that.

-I hope you enjoyed the reading and learned something new today.
-As always, I'm available for that nice discussion about anything said here.
+I hope you enjoyed the reading and that I was able to show you a different perspective.